How to Dockerize a Node.js application | 2022 Update

 Before doing any Docker work, let’s see what our node application does.

-First, we’re going to see that we have the folder “node_app”, here is where the application lives.
-We have a “.env” file, which we use to define a message (TEST) and a port (PORT), so we can run the application on any port we choose and the message that we set is going to be displayed on the screen when we visit the web page.
+We’re going to see that we have the folder “node_app”; here is where the application lives.
+We have a “.env” file, which we use to define a message (TEST) and a port (PORT), so we can run the application on any port we choose, and the message that we set is going to be displayed on the screen when we visit the web page.

 npm